Because Precision Matters

 - NeuroBlate Fusion™ Software features exclusive TruTemp Technology, mitigating factors that negatively influence MRI thermometry, providing confidence in the accuracy of the ablation zone and added safety assurance.

-- Thermography is accurate within 1.5 ± 0.7mm of displayed thermal dose threshold (TDT) lines with an accuracy of ± 3.0° C.
+- Thermography is accurate within 1.5 ± 0.7mm of displayed thermal dose threshold (TDT) lines.
+Thermometry accuracy is ± 3.0° C.

 TruTemp Technology.
 Technical Brochure